Cockroach Species Identification Chart for Texas Homeowners

 Why Identification Is the First Step to Control

-This identification chart covers the six cockroach species most commonly encountered in homes across Texas, Oklahoma, Louisiana, and Mississippi.
-Use the physical descriptions, habitat information, and quick-reference table below to identify what you are dealing with—then take the appropriate action.
+This guide provides a comprehensive identification chart for the six cockroach species most commonly encountered in homes across Texas, Oklahoma, Louisiana, and Mississippi.
+Use the descriptions, habitat details, and quick-reference table below to identify the pest and take the appropriate action.

 Species 1: German Cockroach (Blattella germanica)